-The SmartFusion2 design file consists of a Libero Verilog project, SoftConsole software project, and programming files (.stp) for the M2S090S-EVAL-KIT.
-The IGLOO2 design file consists of a Libero Verilog project and programming files (.stp) for the IGLOO2 Evaluation Kit.
+The SmartFusion2 design file consists a Libero Verilog project, SoftConsole software project, and programming files (\.stp) for the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT).
+The IGLOO2 design file consists a Libero Verilog project and programming files (\.stp) for the IGLOO2 Evaluation Kit.
 Refer to the Readme.txt file included in the design file folder for the directory structure and description.